aimms/documentation/webui/folder.rst

 ..
 Tip::
     For Line Chart, Bubble Chart and Map the radius property "r" is supported only on the Chrome browser, and not on IE 11 and Edge browsers.

 The Bar Chart, Line Chart, Pie Chart, Gantt Chart, Bubble Chart and Map widget use SVG elements.
-AIMMS supports the use of the fill and stroke properties.
+SVG stands for Scalable Vector Graphics, and uses a coordinates system to draw different vectors, like the rectangles and circles in charts.
+AIMMS supports the use of the fill and stroke properties for SVG elements.

 The illustration below shows the use of SVG properties to change the fill and stroke of a bar chart when the annotation "blue" is added to the identifier.
+Followed by illustrations of the other charts.

 .. code::